Learn how renowned feature film sound artists approach the creative use of sound effects as a narrative tool.

 Watch the video above, and see below for sharable quotes from Mangini and Anderson.

-Storytelling remains a pillar of our efforts as we continue developing Mangini and Anderson’s personal sound library into intuitive, accessible general libraries for sound artists everywhere.
+Storytelling has been a pillar of our efforts during the development of Mangini and Anderson’s personal sound library into intuitive, accessible general libraries for sound artists everywhere.
 These world-class sound effects have been imbued with narrative purpose from the moment they were captured all the way through editing, cataloging, and showing up as results in your keyword searches.

 “The role of sound is really exactly what the role of every other aspect of filmmaking is, and that is to tell stories.”